BenjiBoy926/FuryRoad/README.txt

 1) Ensure that you are on the latest version of the master branch
 2) Open Unity in version 2019.4.17f1
-3) Open the "SetupScene" in the Unity Editor
+3) Open the "LauncherScene" in the Unity Editor
 4) Enter Play Mode
 5) Press "Join Test Scene" when prompted in the UI